karantaragi07/Freelancer-Test-Task/README.md

 ```
 ## Deployment Note

+## Deployment Note

 This application is deployed on **Render (Free Tier)**.

-Please note that Render puts free services to sleep after a period of inactivity.
+Render automatically puts free services to sleep after a period of inactivity.
-If you are accessing the API after some time, the **first request may take up to 30–40 seconds** while the service wakes up.
+Because of this, the **first request after inactivity may take up to 30–40 seconds** while the service wakes up.
 Once the service is active, subsequent requests will be fast.

+If you are testing the API using **Postman**, you do **not** need to open the service in a browser first.
+Any HTTP request (browser, Postman, or curl) will wake up the service.
+However, please ensure the first request is allowed to complete or increase the Postman request timeout if needed.